-Architecture, interior design and other commercial design industries are an extremely established sector of Enterprise.
+Architecture, interior design, and other commercial design industries are extremely established sectors of Enterprise.
 With roots dating back to the beginning of civilization, designers are no stranger to the latest technological advancements and optimizing their workflows with them.
 And in the past decade, the latest one to disrupt the industry is Virtual Reality.

 So today, we’ll be taking an in-depth overview answering the question “what is VR?”, the specific barriers it answers for those in commercial design, and the value it brings to your processes.

 What is VR?